Bernard Ryan Jr.

-Bernard Ryan (December 2, 1923 - January 3, 2020) was an American writer.
+Bernard Ryan Jr. (December 2, 1923 – January 3, 2020) was an American writer.
 His works include The Poodle at the Poodle and Tyler's Titanic.
 His biography of Senator Hillary Clinton was a New York Times notable book for young adults in 2004.
 Ryan was a regular contributor to Advertising Age, Air & Space Smithsonian, American Way, Atlantic Flyer, Boys' Life, Country Home, Notre Dame Magazine, Parents, Private Pilot, and Your Money.

 Early life

 A native of Albion, New York, Ryan graduated from the Rectory School in 1938, Kent School in 1942, and from Princeton University in February 1945 as a member of the Class of 1946.